 Things were going well until some equipment began to fail during an uncharacteristically slow summer season.
 Maria needed more money, however, banks turned her down flat–they must have read that article about how competitive the flower business is.

-What these banks didn’t realize is that Maria was laser focused on success.
-They also must have missed Maria’s artistic talent and dedication to her customers, that prevented any obstacle from stopping her.
+What these banks didn’t realize is that Maria was laser-focused on success.
+They also must have missed Maria’s artistic talent and dedication to her customers, which prevented any obstacle from stopping her.

 Looking for funding – a bump in the road